loader image

 UN Photo/Jean-Marc Ferr

-The online Master in Conflict, Peace and Security is a unique opportunity designed to enhance the understanding of conflicts In all their dimensions and to explore innovative approaches to their management, resolution and transformation, with the help of leading academic experts and experienced practitioners.
+The Master in Conflict, Peace and Security offers a distinctive opportunity to deepen understanding of conflicts in all their facets and explore innovative strategies for their management, resolution, and transformation, guided by world-leading academics and experts.

 2 years